opragel/customJSS/README.md

 To use, install Tampermonkey and paste the JS file in as a script.
 There's a better way to do it, haven't checked that out yet.
 Sorry.

-If it doesn't work, check to make sure your URL is including in the namespace!
+If it doesn't work, check to make sure your JSS URL is in scope!
 By default it applies the changes to *://jss.

-Line 3 of the JS: // @namespace  https://jss.
+Check line Line 6 of the JS: // @include      *://jss.*

 Tamppermonkey: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en